-Wooclap allows you to insert mathematical formulas in a question and its possible answers by using the AsciiMath and LaTeX formats.
+Wooclap allows you to insert mathematical and chemical formulas in a question and its possible answers by using the AsciiMath and LaTeX formats.
 Know that it is possible to import into Wooclap a Moodle quizz including LaTeX equations.
 Conversely, importing into Moodle a Wooclap question including LaTeX content is also possible.

 AsciiMath